NakulGD/NakulGD/README.md

 <!-- Brief Introduction -->
 ## 🙋‍♂️ About Me
 Hey!
 I’m a Computer Engineering student currently studying at UBC Vancouver, where I dive deep into the nuts and bolts of both hardware and software.
 I have a knack for solving complex problems and am particularly passionate about developing scalable systems.
-My journey through the maze of coding and development has been marked by the myriad projects I’ve embarked on - from the challenging to the intriguing.
-Whether it’s wrangling with synchronization mechanisms in operating systems, simulating distance vector routing algorithms, or even reinventing TCP using UDP for fun, I’ve had my hands in many pies.
-And while my academic endeavors keep me on my toes, I’m always on the lookout for the next exciting project to tackle.
+My journey through the maze of coding and development has been marked by the numerous projects I’ve embarked on - from the challenging to the intriguing.
+Whether it’s wrangling with low-level programming in C or ARM Assembly or exploring the creative boundaries of front-end development, I’ve had the oppurtunity to push my limits and expand my horizons.
+As I continue the closing phase of my academic journey, I’m always on the lookout for the next exciting project to tackle.

 <!-- Skills Badges -->
 ## 💻 Technologies & Tools